What is the best meditation tool you have ever used? (leave a comment).

 If I had to choose one and only one meditation tool to own, it would be a mala.

-Just take a look at these beautiful malas for meditation.
+Just take a look at these beautiful malas /prayer beads.
 Aren’t they glorious?

 Malas are prayer beads that are used for meditation.